minsu-kim-digipen/cs099-final-project-make-a-game-minsu-kim-digipen/GameDesign.md

 You can choose less than 10 Points. \
 If you have less than 10 Points, you get the chance.

-You can go shop and buy upgrade, room background or other stuff!
+You can go shop and buy upgrade, shell game background!

 ## Summary
 1. Play Shell game and earn ⍟.